jomido/exposable/readme.md

 ## Why'd I Make This?
 [[top]](#top)

-I'm writing/have written (what amounts to) an "application server" in Python & Javascript.
+I'm writing/have written (what amounts to) an "application server" in Python & JavaScript.
 User apps have two interrelated parts: a front-end JS part, and potentially a back-end Python part (if server-side logic is required).
 Sometimes I'd like the JS part of the app to read/write attributes of the Python part.
 It is tedious to have to check selectively against attribute access:

     // js